5l1v3r1/WhatsApp-Good-morning/README.md

 ## About

-This service is separated into 2 modules.
+A crazy bot, which I still don't understand why I made it, This service is separated into 2 modules.

 The first module, downloads all images [Pinterest](https://br.pinterest.com/raimunda5181/bom-dia)